Business process: Other definitions

 Davenport (1993) defines a (business) process as:

 a structured, measured set of activities designed to produce a specific output for a particular customer or market.
 It implies a strong emphasis on how work is done within an organization, in contrast to a product focus's emphasis on what.
 A process is thus a specific ordering of work activities across time and space, with a beginning and an end, and clearly defined inputs and outputs: a structure for action. ...
 Taking a process approach implies adopting the customer's point of view.
 Processes are the structure by which an organization does what is necessary to produce value for its customers.

-This definition contains certain characteristics a process must possess.
-These characteristics are achieved by a focus on the business logic of the process (how work is done), instead of taking a product perspective (what is done).
-Following Davenport's definition of a process we can conclude that a process must have clearly defined boundaries, input and output, that it consists of smaller parts, activities, which are ordered in time and space, that there must be a receiver of the process outcome – a customer – and that the transformation taking place within the process must add customer value.
+This definition contains certain characteristics that a process must possess.
+These characteristics are achieved by focusing on the business logic of the process (how work is done) instead of taking a product perspective (what is done).
+Following Davenport's definition of a process, we can conclude that a process must have clearly defined boundaries, input and output, consist of smaller parts and activities which are ordered in time and space, that there must be a receiver of the process outcome—a customer – and that the transformation taking place within the process must add customer value.

 Hammer & Champy's (1993) definition can be considered as a subset of Davenport's.
 They define a process as:

 a collection of activities that takes one or more kinds of input and creates an output that is of value to the customer.

-As we can note, Hammer & Champy have a more transformation oriented perception, and put less emphasis on the structural component – process boundaries and the order of activities in time and space.
+As we can note, Hammer & Champy have a more transformation-oriented perception and put less emphasis on the structural component – process boundaries and the order of activities in time and space.